seb-oss/react-components/README.md

 2. Check formatting rules, Compile components and Create Docs folder: `npm run build`
 3. Build and create the Documentation pages only: `npm run docs`
 4. To run the unit tests, run: `npm test`
-5. To run a unit test for a specific component you have to pass the name of the component in `comp` variable, run: `npm test Button`.
+5. To run a unit test for a specific component you have to pass the name of the component, example: `npm test Button`.
 It can also be chained with multiple specific components, e.g. `npm test Button RadioGroup`
 6. To commit your changes run: `npm run commit` and follow the steps

 ## Usage